patdie421/A2-portdoubler-romemulator/README.md

 # Slot doubler
 This card is designed to allow the installation of two cards in a single slot.
 Although it can be installed in any slot, it is most effectively used as a splitter in slot 7.
 Since the two connectors are wired in parallel, not all card combinations are possible.
+##

+# Rom emulation card
+The rom is activated when a jumper is set on J2.